-Our community, the Secular Institute of the Schoenstatt Sisters of Mary, was founded in 1926 in Schoenstatt, Germany, by Father Joseph Kentenich.
-Our heritage is deeply Marian because it is connected with Schoenstatt, a Marian and apostolic movement of renewal in the Roman Catholic Church.
+The Secular Institute of the Schoenstatt Sisters of Mary, was founded in 1926 in Schoenstatt, Germany, by Father Joseph Kentenich.
+It has a deeply Marian heritage because it is connected with Schoenstatt, a Marian and apostolic movement of renewal in the Roman Catholic Church.

 The Founding of Schoenstatt